mattabullock/Baseball-GDT-Bot/README.md

 ####SET UP YOUR OWN BOT!

-All you need to do is edit settings.json with the following information!
+All you need to do is edit sample_settings.json with the following information, rename it to settings.json, and copy it into the src folder!

 BOT_TIME_ZONE - time zone of the computer running the bot, uncomment the line that you want to use TIME_ZONE - time zone of the team. uncomment the line that you want to use